|Nutritional Guidelines (per serving)|

 What Are Purple Hull Peas?

 Whether you are from the South and are familiar with this type of pea, or have never heard of it before, it may surprise you to know that the purple hull pea is actually more closely related to beans than peas.
-It is believed that this cowpea, or Southern pea, came over to the U.S. during the slave trade from Niger, Africa, and started out as food for the black community as well as feed for the livestock (which is why they are called "cowpeas").
+It is believed that this cowpea, or Southern pea, came over to the U.S. during the trading of enslaved people from Niger, Africa, and started out as food for the black community as well as feed for the livestock (which is why they are called "cowpeas").
 Soon after, the white population became attracted to the purple hull pea as well and it has become a part of Southern cuisine ever since.

 The peas grow in three different ways: vining, semi-vining, and on a bush.
 Each variety of growth has several types of purple hull peas.
 In most cases, you will come across pinkish-colored peas, but there is one variety, in particular, the Knuckle Purple Hull, that produces brown peas that are a bit larger in size.
 A typical recipe using purple hull peas is made with ham hocks, similar to traditional black-eyed pea dishes.